rene0/dcf77pi/README.md

   correct the last typed character of the input text.
 * dcf77pi-analyze filename: decode from filename instead of the GPIO pin.
   Output is generated in report mode.
-* readpin [-tq] : Program to test reading from the GPIO pin and decode the resulting bit.
+* readpin [-q] : Program to test reading from the GPIO pin and decode the resulting bit.
 Send a SIGINT (Ctrl-C) to stop the program.
 Allowed parameters
   are:
   * -q do not show the raw input, default is to show it
-  * -t subtract the pulse acquisition period from the time to sleep
 * libdcf77.so: the shared library containing common routines for reading bits (either from a log file or the GPIO pin) and to decode the date, time and civil warning buffer.
 Both dcf77pi and dcf77pi-analyze use this library.